 Funding was granted to hire 2 Community Health Workers.
 The Community Health Worker program expanded the past Promatora de Salud project, through which LifeSpring hired a community health worker who facilitated care for Latino patients at LifeSpring Pediatrics.
 This helped LifeSpring to extend health care beyond the clinic walls into the neighborhoods where patients, live, play, and attend school.

 The Community Health Workers aim is to connect, educate and empower our entire community.

 At LifeSpring, 4 new Staff Positions made 14 on our team.
-We have a full-time Nurse Practitioner, RN, and Development Director.
-We see about 1,346 patients at LifeSpring, and over 128 prayer requests have been prayed over this year.
+We had a full-time Nurse Practitioner, RN, and Development Director.
+We saw about 1,346 patients at LifeSpring, and over 128 prayer requests have been prayed over this year.

 In our Community Health Department, 370 families indicated a resource need, Community Health Workers completed 35 home visits, and 12 health education classes were held.